 (6) Drop off your Food Donations on Sunday Morning or during the week.
 Anything that you can donate is welcome.

-SUPPORT OUR USED CLOTHING COLLECTION EFFORT: We collect pants, shirts, socks, sports uniforms, dresses, skirts, blouses, shoes, sneakers, coats, belts, jackets, sweaters, purses, handbags, linens, blankets, quilts, drapes, curtains, hats, gloves, caps, towels, bed sheets, stuffed animals and other used clothing items.
+USED CLOTHING COLLECTION: We collect pants, shirts, socks, sports uniforms, dresses, skirts, blouses, shoes, sneakers, coats, belts, jackets, sweaters, purses, handbags, linens, blankets, quilts, drapes, curtains, hats, gloves, caps, towels, bed sheets, stuffed animals and other used clothing items.

 (1) Every item donated is used to help the poor and needy in the US and around the world.
 The service organization we work with, St. Pauly Textile, coordinates with national and international agencies to distribute used clothing to those in need.
 They also help with disaster relief efforts which require a large amount of donated items.